QuarkNerd/blog/mamos/_posts/2019-10-29-java-numeric-integer.md

 title: JVM numeric types - Integer types
 summary: >-
   I am constantly amazed at how unfamiliar otherwise competent developers can be with numeric types.
 In a series of two blog posts I will explain what you need to know to understand the JVM's numeric types.
 This first installment covers the integer types.
-tags: 'Java, JVM, numbers, numerics, integers, binary'
+tags: 'Java, JVM, numbers, numerics, integers, binary, featured'
 categories:
   - Tech
 ---